 The bedrooms should be the easiest of the moving in cleaning.
 The former tenant or the landlord should have shampooed all of the carpets, so the only thing that should need to be done in these rooms as far as cleaning is to dust out the closets; run a dust mop across the top of the clothing rod before hanging up your clothes.
 Use the same dust mop to remove any cobwebs in the corners near the ceiling in all rooms and wipe down the windowsills.

-By burning incense or spraying the entire apartment with your favorite scent, you can remove that empty, new apartment smell and start feeling like the place is yours.
-Smell is the sense that contains the most memories, so making the apartment smell like your favorite scent will help you settle in faster.
+By burning incense or spraying the entire apartment with your favourite scent, you can remove that empty, new apartment smell and start feeling like the place is yours.
+Smell is the sense that contains the most memories, so making the apartment smell like your favourite scent will help you settle in faster.